CogComp/cogcomp-nlpy/README.rst

 Getting Started
 ---------------
-Here is a sample usage showing how yeezily you run our system:
+Here is a sample usage showing how easily you run our system:

 .. code-block:: python